-If you cannot find the answer to your question within the documentation or the below FAQs, please reach out to our team at email@example.com.
+If you cannot find the answer to your question within the documentation or the below FAQs, contact our team at firstname.lastname@example.org.

 How do customers collect data?